chingu-voyages/voyage-project-tier3-expensesplitter/README.md

   - [ ] Existing expenses can be edited and deleted
   - [ ] Date of expense is automatically captured
   - [ ] The receipt proof of an expense can be consulted
+  - [ ] Users can view a comprehensive history of all expenses.

 - Calculations